BurhanH/automaton-v1/README.md

 3) `behave features/google.feature:17` for Mac / Linux or `behave features\google.feature:17` for Windows, will execute the second scenario with the first parameter from Examples table in `google.feature` file

 ## How to run test/s in Chrome browser
 1) Go to any UI scenario and change the tag from `@firefox` to `@chrome`.
 Note!
-Before execution read the step 6 from [How to prepare environment](https://github.com/BurhanH/automaton-v1#how-to-prepare-environment) section
+Before execution read steps 5-6 from [How to prepare environment](https://github.com/BurhanH/automaton-v1#how-to-prepare-environment) section

 To be continue ...